 Discrimination and sexual harassment do not only occur on campus, but it can also happen anywhere, including the workplace.

 If you feel like you need help or a way out contact the experienced New York City discrimination and sexual harassment attorneys at the Derek Smith Law Group, PLLC.
 Our attorneys have years of experience litigating claims of discrimination, in both college campuses and workplace.
 Working together with our Philadelphia sexual harassment attorneys, we have recovered millions on behalf of our clients who were discriminated against because of their gender.
-If you feel you have been discriminated against because of your gender, please give our attorneys a call, toll-free, at 1877 4NYLAWS, for your free consultation.
+If you feel you have been discriminated against because of your gender, please give our attorneys a call at (800) 807-2209 for a free consultation.

 - George Floyd’s Death Opens Communications About Race at Work - June 19, 2020

 - Is Your Employer Using Coronavirus Firings to Discriminate? - April 9, 2020